There’s Sexism in Canada, and a Blogger to Call It Out

 - another radio host caused controversy - and got fired! - for asking Premier Christy Clark how she felt about being a "MILF."

 NICI: That's some excellent work calling out online sexism.
 Continuing to point out the egregious (and ubiquitous) nature of sexism and how its imposed on female leaders is the only way the public will notice there's a problem.
 You can't change what people won't even acknowledge is happening.
 This is why "naming it" is a very important first step.
-It's a great project.Published by Rachel Larris on 02/19/2013
+It's a great project.Published by Kate McCarthy on 02/19/2013